 UDP provides only basic functions required for end-to-end delivery of transmission.
 It does not provide any sequencing or reordering functions.
 It cannot specify the damaged packet when an error occurs.
 UDP does not contain an ID or sequencing number for a particular datagram.

-Dynamic Host Configuration Protocol (DHCP) is the most frequently used method of dynamic IP addressing.
+Dynamic Host Configuration Protocol (DHCP) is the most frequently used method of the dynamic IP address.
 The servers that manage the dynamic assignment of IP addresses are called DHCP servers.
 The workstations that are dynamically assigned IP addresses by DHCP servers are called DHCP clients.

 DHCP software resides on clients and servers to manage the dynamic assignment of IP addresses.